Summer Foundation

 A better way of delivering shared support for people with disability who have high and complex needs living in Specialist Disability Accommodation in regional and remote areas.

-What is the market failure being addressed?
+What was the market failure being addressed?

 There is a lack of effective, tenant centred models of support available to people with disability living in co-located specialist disability accommodation (SDA) in regional and remote settings.
 SDA funding was designed to meet the housing needs of the 6 per cent of NDIS participants (approximately 30,000) with the most complex support needs.
 While innovation in SDA has been slow to emerge, new approaches for shared support are taking even longer.